- September 06, 2022

 Tuition & Fees

-The Foundation in Entertainment Arts certificate program is a full-time, one-year Centre for Entertainment Arts (CEA) program to prepare you for advanced studies in animation, visual effects, or game design.
-Students who are interested in a career in entertainment arts will be taught how to observe, represent, and ultimately development fundamental visual skills ina variety of formats.
+The Foundation in Entertainment Arts certificate program is a full-time, one-year Centre for Entertainment Arts (CEA) program to prepare you for advanced studies in animation, modelling, visual effects, or game development.
+Students who are interested in a career in entertainment arts will be taught how to observe, represent, and ultimately development fundamental visual skills in a variety of formats.

 With classes such as figure drawing, colour and design, sculpting, and more, the students will be able to create increasingly expressive, dynamic, and consistent artistic works, while establishing a well-rounded technical base.
 Graduates of this program will be well-positioned to pursue intermediate or advanced programs of study in line with their specific professional goals in the industry.
 This program welcomes students in September, January, and May.